 We next consider how Advising Plus impacted students' preferences within their application set and their acceptance and enrollment outcomes.
 Table 3 shows the Advising Plus impact estimates for three outcomes from the survey: Whether the student's top choice within their application set was a CP school (column 1); whether the student was admitted to at least one CP school (column 2); and whether the student's top choice within the admitted set was a CP school (column 3).
 We find that Advising Plus students were 4.3 percentage points (5.5 percent) more likely to identify a CP school as their top application choice, compared to Advising Standard.
 We also find modest but imprecisely estimated impacts on acceptance to a CP school and on whether a CP school was students' top admitted choice.
-When we consider the alternative college-quality indicators in columns 4 through 9, we find that, while Advising Plus increased student's interest in Barron's 1 schools, students were no more likely to be admitted to these most selective schools.
-Conversely, while Advising Plus students were significantly more likely to be admitted to Barron's 2 schools (6.9 percentage points), they were no more likely to identify a Barron's 2 school as their top choice within their application or admittance sets.
-As we show in Appendix Table A4, this pattern of higher rates of application but no increase in acceptance at Barron's 1 institutions holds even for students in the top five percent of the national distribution of college entrance exam scores.
+When we consider the alternative college-quality indicators in columns 4 through 9, we find that, while Advising Plus significantly increased student's interest in Barron's 1 schools (5.9 percentage points; 11 percent relative increase), students were no more likely to be admitted to these most selective schools.
+Conversely, while Advising Plus students were significantly more likely to be admitted to Barron's 2 schools (6.9 percentage points; 13 percent relative increase), they were no more likely to identify a Barron's 2 school as their top choice within their application or admittance sets.
+As we show in Appendix Table A5, this pattern of higher rates of application but no increase in acceptance at Barron's 1 institutions holds even for students in the top decile of the national distribution of college entrance exam scores.
+The point estimates are also very similar, though more imprecise, when we limit the sample to students in the top five percent of the test score distribution.
+This lack of admission is surprising given how high-achieving these students were and the fact that many elite colleges and universities publicly express a commitment to expanding their socioeconomic diversity.